MichiganCOG/M-PACT/README.md

 The parameters to test are:

 ```
-python  train_test_TFRecords_multigpu_model.py \
+python  test.py \

---model             The model archetecture to be used (ResNet50, VGG16)
+--model             The model archetecture to be used (i3d, c3d, tsn, resnet)   **REQUIRED**

---dataset           The dataset to use (UCF101, HMDB51)
+--dataset           The dataset to use (UCF101, HMDB51) **REQUIRED**

---numGpus           Number of GPUs to train on (Not yet implemented)

 --train             0 or 1 whether to set up model in testing or training format (default 0)

---load              1 or 0 whether to use the current trained checkpoints with the same experiment_name or to test from default weights
+--load              1 or 0 whether to use the current trained checkpoints with the same experiment_name or to test from default weights (default 1)

---size              Size of the input frame into network, sets both height and width (224 for ResNet, I3D, TSN and 112 for C3D)
+--size              Size of the input frame into network, sets both height and width (224 for ResNet, I3D, TSN and 112 for C3D) **REQUIRED**

---inputDims         Input dimensions (number of frames to pass into model)
+--inputDims         Input dimensions (number of frames to pass into model)  **REQUIRED**

---outputDims        Output dimensions(number of classes in dataset)
+--outputDims        Output dimensions(number of classes in dataset) **REQUIRED**

---seqLength         Sequence length when output from model (50 for ResNet50, 250 for TSN, 1 for I3D and C3D)
+--seqLength         Sequence length when output from model (50 for ResNet50, 250 for TSN, 1 for I3D and C3D)    **REQUIRED**

 --modelAlpha        Resampling factor constant value resampling or initializing other resampling strategies maininly during training, optional.

 --inputAlpha        Resampling factor for constant value resampling of input video, used mainly for testing models.

+--dropoutRate       Value indicating proability of keeping inputs of the model's dropout layers. (defaulat 0.5)

+--freeze            Freeze weights during training of any layers within the model that have the option manually set. (default 0)

---expName           Experiment name
+--expName           Experiment name **REQUIRED**

---numVids           Number of videos to train or test on within the split (Uses the first numVids videos in testlist/trainlist.txt)
+--numVids           Number of videos to test on within the split   **REQUIRED**

---split             Dataset split to use
+--split             Dataset split to use (deafult 1)

 --baseDataPath      The path to where all datasets are stored (Ex.
-This directory should then contain tfrecords_HMDB51/Split1/trainlist/exampleVidName.tfrecords)
+For HMDB51, this directory should then contain tfrecords_HMDB51/Split1/testlist/exampleVidName.tfrecords)

---fName			    Which dataset list to use (trainlist, testlist, vallist)
+--fName			    Which dataset list to use (trainlist, testlist, vallist)    **REQUIRED**

 --loadedDataset	    Dataset that the model was trained on.
-This is to be used when testing a model on a different dataset than it was trained on.
+This is to be used when testing a model on a different dataset than it was trained on.   **REQUIRED**

 --returnLayer	    String indicating which layer to apply 'metricsMethod' on (default ['logits'])

+--gpuList           List of GPU device ids to be used, must be <= 1 for testing.

 --clipLength        Length of clips to cut video into, -1 indicates using the entire video as one clip